Get funding support for your district heating projects

 The Scottish Government’s district heating loan fund is designed to help address the financial and technical barriers to district heating projects as commercial borrowing can be extremely expensive and difficult to obtain.

-Loans up to £500K are available as low interest unsecured loans, with repayment terms of either 10 or 15 years.
-Loan terms for larger projects (over £500K) will be considered on a case by case basis.
+Loans of up to £1M + are available as low interest unsecured loans with repayment terms of either 10 or 15 years.
+Loans for larger projects above £500K will be considered on a case by case basis.
+Loans of over £1M could involve co-investment with a potential range of funding partners*.
 A typical interest rate of 3.5 per cent applies for low risk projects (dependent upon credit status).
 The scheme is open to local authorities, registered social landlords, small and medium sized enterprises and energy services companies [ESCOs] with less than 250 employees.